sidneymarie116/WhatTheHack/015-Serverless/Student/Challenge-04.md

 licensePlateText = await new FindLicensePlateText(log, _client).GetLicensePlate(licensePlateImage);
 ```

-6. Open FindLicensePlateText.cs.
+6. Open `FindLicensePlateText.cs`.
 This class is responsible for contacting the Computer Vision API to find and extract the license plate text from the photo, using OCR.
 Notice that this class also shows how you can implement a resilience pattern using Polly, an open source .NET library that helps you handle transient errors.
 This is useful for ensuring that you do not overload downstream services, in this case, the Computer Vision API.
 This will be demonstrated later on when visualizing the Function&#39;s scalability.
 7. The following code represents the completed task in FindLicensePlateText.cs: